 Zachary Zeus

 Zachary Zeus is the Founder of BizCubed.
-He provides the business with more than 20 years' engineering experience and a solid background in providing large financial services with data capability.
+He has more than 20 years' engineering experience and a solid background in providing large financial services with data capability.
 He maintains a passion for providing engineering solutions to real world problems, lending his considerable experience to enabling people to make better data driven decisions.